subhnet/chat-app/chat-server/Readme2.md

 ```
 ./kafka-server-start.sh ../config/server.properties
 ```
-Make sure zookeeper is running before starting kafka because Kafka receives information such as Offset information kept in the partitions from Zookeeper.
+Make sure the zookeeper is running before starting Kafka because Kafka receives information such as Offset information kept in the partitions from Zookeeper.

 ##### *Create a Kafka Topic*